dev4press/gd-security-headers/readme.txt

 == Frequently Asked Questions ==
 = Does plugin works with WordPress MultiSite installations? = Yes.
-In Multisite installation, plugin is available for configuration on the Network level, and headers are configured for all sites in the network at once.
+In Multisite installation, the plugin is available for configuration on the Network level, and headers are configured for all sites in the network at once.

-= Can I translate plugin to my language? =
+= Can I translate the plugin to my language? =
 Yes.
-POT file is provided as a base for translation.
+The POT file is provided as a base for translation.
 Translation files should go into Languages directory.

 = Where can I configure the plugin? =
-Plugin has own top level item in the WordPress admin side menu: GD Security Headers.
+The plugin has own top-level item in the WordPress admin side menu: GD Security Headers.
 This will open a panel with global plugin settings.
 In Multisite installation, plugin panel is in the Network administration.

 == Upgrade Notice ==
-= 1.0 =
+= 1.1 =
 First plugin version.

 == Changelog ==
+= 1.1 - 2019.05.11 =
+* Edit: updated rules for google analytics
+* Edit: do not run when WordPress runs CRON
+* Edit: removed some unused code and strings

-= 1.0 =
+= 1.0 - 2019.03.21 =
 * First plugin version

 == Screenshots ==